-Ellinor Aiki authentication from $175.
-Ellinor Aiki appraisal from $25.
+We Perform Ellinor Aiki art authentication.
+Ellinor Aiki appraisal.
 Ellinor Aiki certificates of authenticity (COA).
-Ellinor Aiki analysis, research, scientific tests, full authentications.
+Ellinor Aiki analysis, research, scientific tests, full art authentications.
 We will help you sell your Ellinor Aiki or we will sell it for you.

 2.Minni and Marta.
 1968.
 Oil on board.
 46.5 x 47 cm.
 Haus Galerii.

 Ellinor Aiki was an Estonian artist born, Ellinor Blumenfeldt, in the small borough of Tōstamaa.
 Aiki changed her surname in 1935, after she started studying art and design.
 Aiki had a difficult childhood due to a severe injury and tuberculosis.
 After high school Aiki delayed pursuing higher education because of severe pain.
 Aiki briefly worked in a hospital and as a teacher before enrolling in an art program.